11 Garden Ideas for Small Spaces and Maximum Yields

 Single Leader Tomatoes

-Bushy and multi-leader tomato plants take up more space than single-leader (stem) tomato plants.
-If you need to be mindful of your space allowance, grow single-leader tomatoes and enjoy large yields while using less space.
+Bushy and multi-leader tomato plants occupy more space than single-leader (stem) tomato plants.
+If you need to be mindful of your space allowance, grow single-leader tomatoes and enjoy large yields using less space.

 To do this, you must grow indeterminate tomato plants, which grow more vine-like than bush-like.